pmcintyre3/Dungeon-Knight/README.md

 'zombie.js' - handles the AI for the zombie

-> all other files are included in the impactJS engine, which is also required to run the game
+> all other files are included in the impactJS or Box2D engines, which is also required to run the game

 > This project is also available on GitHub at github.com/pmcintyre3/Dungeon-Knight